Trump signs pandemic aid and spending bill, averting government shutdown | Politics

 Trump signs pandemic aid and spending bill, averting government shutdown

-U.S. President Donald Trump on Sunday signed into law a $2.3 trillion pandemic aid and spending package, officials said, restoring unemployment benefits to millions of Americans and averting a partial federal government shutdown.
+U.S. President Donald Trump on Sunday signed into law a $2.3 trillion pandemic aid and spending package, restoring unemployment benefits to millions of Americans and averting a federal government shutdown in a crisis of his own making.
 Trump, who leaves office on Jan.
-20 after losing November's election, backed down from his threat to block the bill, which was approved Congress last week, after he came under intense pressure from lawmakers on both sides.
+20 after losing November's election to President-elect Joe Biden, backed down from his threat to block the bill, which was approved by Congress last week, after he came under intense pressure from lawmakers on both sides.

 White House officials have been tight-lipped about Trump's thinking but a source familiar with the situation said some advisers had urged him to relent because they did not see the point of refusing.
 "Good news on Covid Relief Bill.
 Information to follow!"
 Trump said in a cryptic message on Twitter earlier on Sunday evening.
 But he offered no explanation.
 Democrats are on board with the $2,000 payments but many Republicans have opposed it in the past.
 Many economists agree the financial aid in the bill should be higher to get the economy moving again but say that immediate support for Americans hit by coronavirus lockdowns is still urgently needed.